sourcey/libsourcey/README.md

 There is also plenty of examples available in the `samples` and `tests` folder of each module for you to cut your teeth on.

-If you're interested in media streaming examples check out the `mediaserver` sample in the `symple` module.
-Remember, you will need to compile LibSourcey with OpenCV and FFmpeg enabled to use it: https://github.com/sourcey/libsourcey/tree/master/src/media/samples/mediaserver
+If you're interested in media streaming examples check out the `mediaserver` sample in the `av` module.
+Remember, you will need to compile LibSourcey with FFmpeg enabled to use it: https://github.com/sourcey/libsourcey/tree/master/src/av/samples/mediaserver

+Two demo WebRTC applications are included; one for streaming live webcam and microphone streams to the browser [here](https://github.com/sourcey/libsourcey/tree/master/src/webrtc/apps/webrtcstreamer), and one for multiplex recording live WebRTC streams from the browser on the server side [here](https://github.com/sourcey/libsourcey/tree/master/src/webrtc/apps/webrtcrecorder).

 For a redistributable C++ package manager, take a look at `pacm`, and specifically the `pacmconsole` application: http://sourcey.com/pacm/